TheTalentCat/website/_posts/2020/February/2020-02-12-What It Means to Think With Logic.md

 Before we go deeper, be forewarned.

-_You may find that applying logic to your life will take you into unsettling conclusions.
-The study of logic may cause you to question aspects of your life that you had always assumed._
+_You may find that applying logic to your life will take you into unsettling conclusions._

+_The study of logic may cause you to question aspects of your life that you had always assumed._

-_Are you willing to accept the consequences of the pursuit of truth?_
+Are you willing to accept the consequences of the pursuit of truth that logic demands?

-_You will come out better, but you will not be the same._
+You will come out better, but you will not be the same.

 photo credit to [Miles](https://www.reddit.com/r/pics/comments/5j0eyq/two_self_portraits_i_drew_from_a_mirror_10_years/)*